 -

-If you are Short: You pay the dividend
+If Short: You pay the dividend.

 What Affects the Valuation of Share CFDs?

-(1) The value of the Underlying Company
+(1) The Value of the Underlying Company

-(2) The General Market Conditions
+(2) General Market Conditions

 (5) Equity Index CFDs